Mark Lund is an award-winning filmmaker, screenwriter and publisher. He's also a television personality, producer, director and actor.

 From 2009-2010 Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
 Later that year he wrote the screenplay Justice Is Mind based on thought-identification technology and neurolaw.

 Lund returned to figure skating in 2016 with Serpentine.
-In this Cold War modern day political thriller, Lund is developing this feature film in the same fashion as Justice Is Mind with the production of a short film version to develop interest.
-He directed the first ten pages of his script which was released in March 2017 as Serpentine: The Short Program.
+In this Cold War modern day political thriller, Lund directed the first ten pages of the script to develop interest in the project.
+Serpentine: The Short Program was released in 2017.